BennettJames/go-concurrency-experiments/atomicupdate/README.md

 }
 ```

-(aside [bs]: consider trying to extract and understand the details of
-AtomicValue.
-Particularly, it has some eccentricities when initializing type
-that are a little odd and aren't really necessary here.
-Also; I wouldn't mind
-trying a fully lockless implementation as well via unsafe.Pointer.
-After reading
-the code I suspect that'd be doable without a ton of effort).

-### Channels?
+## Channels?

-Go's trademark way of data sharing is message passing via channels.
-They're fine
+Go's trademark means of data sharing is passing messages via channels.
+They're
-in some situations, but they have a fundamentally more complicated runtime with
+fine in some situations, but they have a fundamentally more complicated runtime
-a high overhead.
+with a high overhead.
 These benchmarks are focused on simpler, passive data that
 needs to be shared; channels are not considered.

-## Benchmarking the Implementations
+# Benchmarking the Implementations

 So, with all that introducing out of the way, let's take a look at how these
 perform under different conditions.
 We'll consider four main variables: